mivade/srcfbdata/README.md

 automates the process of downloading and manipulating the tables of college football data.

-Currently, the following data downloading is implemented:
+Currently, the following data extraction is implemented:

 * Schools: Overview of all "major" schools for their entire history.
   This includes things like wins/losses.